CheethamLab/MyoSAT_ImageJ_Macro/Documentation/Quick_Start_Tutorial_MyoSAT_v3_5.md

 ### **INSTALL IMAGEJ:**
 ____

-We recommend installing ImageJ with the FIJI package as it is more user friendly
+We recommend installing ImageJ with the FIJI package as it is more user friendly.

-'<a href="https://imagej.net/Fiji/Downloads" >CLICK HERE</a>' to download ImageJ
+'<a href="https://imagej.net/Fiji/Downloads" >CLICK HERE</a>' to download ImageJ.

+Mac Users:

+Use '<a href="https://kb.franklin.uga.edu/display/public/FOKFC/Fiji+%28ImageJ%29+Installation+Instructions" >THIS GUIDE</a>' for instructions on how to install ImageJ on an Apple device.

 ### **TUTORIAL STEPS:**